Strength & Conditioning Team

 Mike Vorkapich – Michigan State University: Mike has been part of the Michigan State Strength & Conditioning staff for over 12 years and is responsible for the basketball, hockey, and tennis programs while assisting with football.
 Vorkapich has been a part of two National Championship teams and too many conference championships to count.
 A former Spartan football player, Mike received his Masters Degree from Michigan State, and has completed stints at both Cincinnati and Notre Dame.
 Mike is asked to speak at conferences all over the country.

-Freddie Walker BS, CSCS – University of Illinois: Freddie is the star of Five Minutes With Freddie and is originally from Grand Ledge, MI where he was a standout high school football player.
+Freddie Walker BS, CSCS – University of Pittsburgh Football Strength & Conditioning: Freddie is originally from Grand Ledge, MI where he was a standout high school football player.
 An ankle injury almost ended his career, but he persevered and went on to play football at Bowling Green State University where he earned his BS in Exercise Science.
 After completing his degree he spent time as a strength coach at Michigan State University, focusing primarily on football, men’s & women’s basketball, tennis, golf and hockey.
 He then joined forces with the Total Performance Training Center, working with hundreds of athletes from 2009 – 2010.
 He returned to MSU as Graduate Assistant S & C Coach at Michigan State University, before being hired at the University of Illinois where he was the Associate Head Strength & Conditioning Coach for Football for two years before being hired at Pitt.

 Brian Wilt, Ph.D. – Lock Haven University: Dr. Wilt is a professor in the Department of Recreation Management at Lock Haven University in Pennsylvania.
 Wilt received his MS in Exercise Science from Michigan State University, where he also served as Assistant Strength & Conditioning Coach for several years.
 He moved on to earn his Ph.D. from Penn State and joined forces with Lock Haven where he completed his undergraduate degree in Recreation Management.